Advocacy and Resources

-- Advocacy Support Response Team Against Violence (ASERTAV) — This group is dedicated to raising awareness about interpersonal violence, including, but not limited to, sexual assault, rape, domestic violence, dating violence, and stalking, throughout the UNLV community.
-It is our hope that, through education and awareness, the incidence of interpersonal violence can be drastically reduced.
+- Advocacy Support Response Team Against Violence (ASERTAV) – This coalition between campus and community agencies is dedicated to raising awareness about interpersonal violence throughout the UNLV community.
+A key goal of ASERTAV is providing training to faculty and staff on how to respond to student and peer disclosures of interpersonal violence.
 ASERTAV strives to coordinate a collaborative response to student, staff, and faculty members of our community who may have been affected by violence.
-Our goal is to communicate to survivors that they are not alone during their recovery by providing resources, support, advocacy, and education.

-- Peers Advocating for Anti-Violence Education (PAAVE) — This organization is committed to educating students about the violent culture we live in, which perpetuates relationship and sexual violence.
+- CARE Advocates (formerly PAAVE) – This organization is committed to educating students about the violent culture we live in, which perpetuates relationship and sexual violence.
 Our mission is to grant access to knowledge, increase sensitivity, and change individual attitudes about sexual violence through our peer education program.
 To accomplish our mission, our program utilizes the latest developments in the anti-violence movement.